Textualize/textual/docs/guide/widgets.md

 strip = Strip(segments)
 ```

-The first and third `Segment` omit a style, which results in the widgets default style being used.
+The first and third `Segment` omit a style, which results in the widget's default style being used.
 The second segment has a style object which applies bold to the text "World".
 If this were part of a widget it would produce the text: <code>Hello, **World**!</code>

 The `Strip` constructor has an optional second parameter, which should be the *cell length* of the strip.
 The strip above has a length of 13, so we could have constructed it like this: